 - Newport. before departure.

-- Like birds, the summer is over and it is time to go South.
-For the large yachts, November first is the starting line; the end of the hurricane season.
-A couple of weeks ago, I took an early going on the S/V Two an Eighty Two feet boat.
-Captain Rick is a long time friend and the opportunity to go Offshore with competence is a priority for me.
-We hit the weather window perfectly and a good ride to Charleston, South Carolina.
-By coincidence, my daughter Dominique had decided to move there at the same time and it was fun to have dinner together on the boat.
-Then onto Ft.
-Lauderdale.
+- Like birds, the summer is over, and it is time to go South.
+For large yachts, November 1st marks the starting line, the end of the hurricane season.
+A couple of weeks ago, I took an early trip on the S/V Two, an Eighty-two-foot boat.
+Captain Rick is a long-time friend, and the opportunity to go offshore with competence is a priority for me.
+We hit the weather window perfectly and had a good ride to Charleston, South Carolina.
+By coincidence, my daughter, Dominique, had also decided to move there at the same time, and it was fun to have dinner together on the boat.
+Then onto Ft Lauderdale.

 - A few observations associated with the trip.